-- a) Signs that incorporate any manner of mechanical movement, audible elements, flashing or intermittent lighting or moving or otherwise animated forms. - b) Signs that project above a parapet or roof line or signs that are located upon or affixed to the roof of a building. - c) Off-premises signs (except for approved directional signs and freestanding monument/ground signs), including signs or graphics applied to parked vehicles for nearby vendor identification. - d) Signs or graphics, except for addresses, printed directly on the exterior of a building or temporary construction structure. - e) Landscaping that becomes a sign or message. - f) Graphics printed on or adhered to trash bins or their enclosures. - g) Advertising signs on bus benches.
+- a) Signs that incorporate any manner of mechanical movement, audible elements, flashing or intermittent lighting or moving or otherwise animated forms. - b) Signs that project above a parapet or roof line or signs that are located upon or affixed to the roof of a building. - c) Off-premises signs (except for approved directional signs and free-standing monument/ground signs), including signs or graphics applied to parked vehicles for nearby vendor identification. - d) Signs or graphics, except for addresses, printed directly on the exterior of a building or temporary construction structure.